ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Headless.md

 - `on`   -- a generic event handler for intercepting EBA events.
 Currently, we support two events, viz. `message` and `log`.
 - `stop` -- this function will terminate your connection to EBA and logout.

-EBA currently supports the following event notifications:
+EBA currently supports the following events:

 - `message` -- event provides user's with EBA's response to a question.
 Depending on the particular implementation, this may be either a primitive textual response or else an object which containing the fields `{data, name, text}`.